PrefectHQ/prefect/docs/api-ref/index.md

 # API Reference

-Prefect provides several APIs.
+Prefect auto-generates reference documentation for the following components:

-- The [Prefect Python SDK API](/api-ref/python/) is used to build, test, and execute workflows against the Prefect orchestration engine.
-This is the primary user-facing API.
+- **[Prefect Python SDK](/api-ref/python/)**: used to build, test, and execute workflows.
-- The [Prefect REST API](/api-ref/rest-api/) is used for communicating data from clients to the Prefect server so that orchestration can be performed.
-This API is consumed by clients such as the Prefect Python SDK or the server dashboard.
+- **[Prefect REST API](/api-ref/rest-api/)**: used by both workflow clients as well as the Prefect UI for orchestration and data retrieval
     -  Prefect Cloud REST API documentation is available at <a href="https://app.prefect.cloud/api/docs" target="_blank">https://app.prefect.cloud/api/docs</a>.
-    - The REST API documentation for a locally hosted open-source Prefect server is available at <a href="http://localhost:4200/docs" target="_blank">http://localhost:4200/docs</a> or the `/docs` endpoint of the [`PREFECT_API_URL`](/concepts/settings/#prefect_api_url) you have configured to access the server.
-    - The REST API documentation for a locally hosted open-source Prefect server is also available in the [Prefect REST API Reference](/api-ref/rest-api-reference/).
+    - The REST API documentation for a locally hosted open-source Prefect server is available in the [Prefect REST API Reference](/api-ref/rest-api-reference/).
-- The [Prefect server API](/api-ref/server/) is used by the server to work with workflow metadata and enforce orchestration logic.
-This API is primarily used by Prefect developers.
+- **[Prefect Server SDK](/api-ref/server/)**: used primarily by the server to work with workflow metadata and enforce orchestration logic.
+This is only used directly by Prefect developers and contributors.

+!!!
+Note "Self-hosted docs"
+    When self-hosting, you can access REST API documentation at the `/docs` endpoint of your [`PREFECT_API_URL`](/concepts/settings/#prefect_api_url) - for example, if you ran `prefect server start` with no additional configuration you can find this reference at <a href="http://localhost:4200/docs" target="_blank">http://localhost:4200/docs</a>.